 Federally funded Medicare provides hospital and medical insurance for older people in the United States and some younger people with certain disabilities or health conditions.

-The program’s four parts include:
+The program’s four parts are:

-• Part A, which is hospital insurance.
+• Part A, which is hospital insurance

-• Part B, which provides medical insurance.
+• Part B, which provides medical insurance

-• Part D, which offers coverage for prescription drugs.
+• Part D, which offers coverage for prescription drugs

 The various Medicare parts have separate rules about the need for a referral letter.

-Learn more about Medicare here.
+Learn more about Medicare.

 Medicare Part A and Part B

-A person enrolled in original Medicare does not need a referral from their primary care doctor to see a specialist.
-However, a person must check that the specialist is Medicare-approved and currently accepts Medicare assignments.
+A person who is enrolled in Original Medicare does not need a referral from a primary care doctor to see a specialist.

 Medicare Advantage